Scan Science and Technology

 The Experts below are selected from a list of 11757 Experts worldwide ranked by ideXlab platform

-Maarten Kossmann – 1st expert on this subject based on the ideXlab platform
+Maarten Kossmann – One of the best experts on this subject based on the ideXlab platform.

 Zenaga reflexes of Berber final weak verbs, 2020Co-Authors: Maarten KossmannAbstract: